 LATE REGISTRATION.
-Students who register after the designated registration periods are charged a late registration fee of \$5.
-Students may not register after the second week of a quarter without permission of the Academic Dean and the instructors involved, and a reduction in course load.
+Students who register after the designated registration periods are charged a late registration fee of \$15.
+Students may not register after the second week of a quarter without permission of the Vice President for Academic Affairs and the instructors involved.
+Late registrants may expect a reduction in course load.